reimagined/resolve/docs/tutorial.md

 ### Implement a View Model

-A reSolve applications read side answers queries using **[Read Models](read-side.md#read-models)**.
+A reSolve application's read side uses Read Models toe answer queries.
 In this lesson, you will implement a **[View Model](read-side.md#view-model-specifics)**.
 View Models are Read Models used to build an application's state on the fly.
 This will allow you to keep the implementation simple.
-In a [later lesson](#implement-a-shopping-lists-read-model), you will learn how to use regular Read Models to answer queries based on accumulated persistent state.
+In a [later lesson](#implement-a-shopping-lists-read-model), you will learn how to use regular Read Models to answer queries based on an accumulated persistent state.

 Create a **shopping_list.projection.js** file in the **view-models** folder and add the following code to this file: